 Getting dressed up in less than flattering protectective clothing to visit factories and buildings sites used to be a fairly regular part of my life when I was a TV producer.
 Now driving the Mum Taxi and visiting museums is more normal.
-Imagine my excitement when the invitation to the press view of Tunnel: the Archeology of Crossrail at the Museum of London Docklands included a visit to the Crossrail Canary Wharf station.
+Imagine my excitement when opportunity don a hard hat for a spot of tunnel vision at Crossrail Canary Wharf.
+The invitation to the press view of Tunnel: the Archeology of Crossrail at the Museum of London Docklands included a visit to the Crossrail Canary Wharf station.

 Foster + Partners have designed Crossrail Canary Wharf from the tip of its 310 metre roof, down through five storeys of roof gardens, shops and restaurants and deeper down to the platform.
 The building stands in the middle of West India Quay and the station itself is 18 metres below the water level.
 Even though passengers will not be buying tickets in the ticket hall until late next year, it already has marble on the floor and all eight of the escalators have their canary yellow panels in place informing passengers that they are indeed at Canary Wharf.